 Statefulness of Event Tracking

-By default, SimpleMH will use an internal database for tracking recipient email addresses and link URLs.
-When a click, open, or bounce is received, the data is retrieved from that internal database.
-For most usages of GreenArrow, this is acceptable and fast.
+By default, SimpleMH uses an internal database for tracking recipient email addresses and link URLs.
+When a click, open, unsubscribe, bounce or spam complaint is received, the data is retrieved from that internal database.
+For most usages of GreenArrow, this default behavior is acceptable and fast.

 echo 1 > /var/hvmail/control/opt.simplemh_stateless_event_handling